Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## Key concepts

 ### FormRecognizerClient
-A `FormRecognizerClient` is the Form Recognizer interface to use for analyzing receipts and extracting layout items from forms.
+A `FormRecognizerClient` is the Form Recognizer interface to use for analyzing receipts and recognizing content from forms.
 It provides different methods based on inputs from a URL and inputs from a stream.
-You can extract receipt field values from receipts from the US, table data and geometry from a URl or stream, and use a custom trained model to extract form data.
+You can extract receipt field values from receipts from the US, table data and geometry from a URL or stream, and use a custom trained model to recognize form data.

 ### FormTrainingClient
 A `FormTrainingClient` is the Form Recognizer interface to use for creating, using, and managing custom machine-learned models.
-It provides operations for training models on forms you provide, and extracting field values and locations from your custom forms.
+It provides operations for training models on forms you provide, and recognizing field values and text placement from your custom forms.
 It also provides operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.